QualiChain/P2Cstore/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

-P2Cstore works on Linux and macOS<br>
+P2Cstore has been developed for Linux but considering that the only thing necessary to run the program is Java and Maven it should work on Windows and macOS too <br>
 If something doesn’t work, please [file an issue](https://github.com/QualiChain/P2Cstore/issues/new).<br>

 ## System Requirements
 * Git
 * Java 1.8
 * Maven

-The operating system supported for the given examples is Linux.
-However, considering that the only thing necessary to run the program is Java and Maven it should work on Windows and macOS.

-It is important that the system has 512MB of RAM or more.
+* At least 512MB of RAM

 ## Setup